-The current Allied Health Medicare Referral (AHMR), formerly called an EPC although this name hasn't been used for over fifteen years) can only be issued to you by your GP.
-These referrals are for patients with a chronic medical condition such as diabetes or those who have complex care needs.
+The Allied Health Medicare Referral (formerly called an EPC although this name hasn't been used for over fifteen years) can only be issued by a GP and are for patients with a chronic medical condition such as diabetes or those who have complex care needs.

-Your GP will need to do a GP Management Plan (GPMP) and Team Care Arrangement (TCA) which will take some time to complete so please allow extra time for this to occur.
+A GP is required to do a GP Management Plan (GPMP) and Team Care Arrangement (TCA) which will take some time to complete.
 Many practice nurses are able to complete the details with the GP signing off on the referral.

 A minimum of three practitioners are required to be listed on the TCA.
-These would include your GP and any allied health professionals you need to see such as a podiatrist, diabetes educator, dietitian, physiotherapist, exercise physiologist, osteopath, etc. The five visits can be spread across five different allied health services or given to just one or two services - whatever your GP deems necessary for you to continue maintaining your health.
+These would include the GP and any allied health professionals such as a podiatrist, diabetes educator, dietitian, physiotherapist, exercise physiologist, osteopath, etc. The five visits can be spread across five different allied health services or given to just one or two services - whatever the GP thinks is required for good health management of the patient.

 Practitioners based in hospitals can be listed on the TCA but do not require to be listed on the AHMR as one of the five visits as they are covered by government funding.

 An AHMR can be issued at any time during the duration of the TCA.
-Your GP will not need to do another TCA or GPMP when you require another AHMR if the TCA is still valid.
-For example - if your TCA is valid for 12 months and you are given two visits on your AHMR to your podiatrist and you use both of them within six months, you could then see if you are able to obtain another two or three visits on a new AHMR without your GP having to do another TCA as podiatry is already listed on the TCA.
+GPs do not need to issue another TCA or GPMP when another AHMR is required if the TCA is still valid.
+For example - if the TCA is valid for 12 months and there are two visits on the AHMR for podiatry and both are used within six months, another two or three visits can be issued on a new AHMR for podiatry without the GP having to do another TCA as podiatry is already listed on the TCA.
 If a new service is required on the TCA which wasn't listed originally, a TCA review must be undertaken as that service (such as physiotherapy) needs to be added to the TCA.

-Your GP needs to sign, date and note the number of visits allocated to each allied health service.
+The GP needs to sign, date and note the number of visits allocated to each Allied Health service.

-If your GP decides that you require two or more services from the same practice, the name of the practice can go in the section for Name (middle of the sheet) and no address needs to be included.
+If the GP decides that two or more services from the same practice are required, the name of the practice can go in the section for Name (middle of the sheet) and no address needs to be included.

-If only a particular service such as podiatry or physiotherapy are required and not a specific practitioner, then only "Podiatry" would be required in the Name section and again, the address section can be blank.
-This is very beneficial if you travel and want to see practitioners in more than one practice or city but also if your preferred practice has more than one practitioner.
-That way, any of the podiatrists at that practice could see you - especially beneficial if you have an emergency and your preferred practitioner is away and a locum is in place or if your preferred practitioner is booked out and you are unable to wait.
-This way you will still receive your rebate and don't have to wait for an appointment.
+If only a particular service such as podiatry or physiotherapy are required and not a specific practitioner, then only "Podiatry" or "Physiotherapy" would be required in the Name section and again, the address section can be blank.
+This is beneficial if the patient travels and want to see practitioners in more than one practice or city but also if the preferred practice has more than one practitioner.
+That way, any of the practitioners at that practice could see the patient - especially beneficial if there is an emergency and the preferred practitioner is away.
+This way the patient is still able to see a practitioner and receive the rebate.

-Most allied health practices are private practices but there are also bulk bill practices.
-If your preferred provider bulk bills, you will not be out of pocket at all and your provider will either charge you the $53.80 and you will get a rebate of $53.80 or they will charge Medicare direct.
-If your preferred provided is a private practice such as Qcity Podiatry and Healthcare, you will be charged the consult fee and then you can claim back the rebate of $53.80.
-Medicare usually deposits the rebates back into your account the next or following business day.
+Most Allied Health practices are private practices but there are also bulk bill practices.
+If the preferred provider bulk bills, the patient will not be out of pocket.
+If the practice is a private practice such as Qcity Podiatry and Healthcare, the patient is charged the consult fee first and the rebate is claimed afterwards.
+Medicare usually deposits the rebates back into accounts the next or following business day.